 I love teaching and especially love teaching mathematics.
 My other passions include reading, traveling, helping others succeed, and playing with consumer electronic gadgetry.
-I will reach the age of 62 this upcoming July 2014 and look forward to spending more time traveling with those I love.
+I reached the age of 63 this past July 2015 and look forward to spending more time traveling with those I love.
 My grandchildren are also a passion I look forward to enjoying from time to time.

 It is said, "If a person finds a job they love, they will never work for the rest of their lives."
 I have had the great privilege of enjoying a lifestyle well beyond what I would have believed.

-I was formerly dean and professor of mathematics at the west campus of Valencia Community College located at 1800 South Kirkman Road, Orlando, Florida 32811-2302.
+I was formerly Dean and Professor of Mathematics at the west campus of Valencia College located at 1800 South Kirkman Road, Orlando, Florida 32811-2302.
 I am now enjoying a busy retirement schedule that includes some teaching.
 I have had the privilege of instructing every mathematics course in the range from algebra through Calculus.
 The full time staff of 27 faculty with at least 60 additional adjunct faculty and part time staff helped nearly 65 000 students annually at Valencia's four campuses..

 I am a double alumnus of the Florida Agricultural and Mechanical University (FAMU) in Tallahassee, Florida where I majored in both Mathematics and Mathematics Education.
 I have doctorates in both Theology and Mathematics Education from the United Bible College and Seminary (Orlando, Florida) and the University of South Florida (Tampa, Florida), respectively.

-My bride of over 36 years is Angela Reed Morris.
+My bride of over 38 years is Angela Reed Morris.
 We both have eight children and thirteen grandchildren.
-Angela has taught in elementary schools for over 30 years.
+Angela has taught in elementary schools for over 32 years and retired from Orange County Schools September 30, 2015.

 I Really Enjoy Teaching!